Dear Main Street, don't just focus on survival... Now is your time to thrive!

 With outdoors over indoors being the name of the game for reopening strategies across the globe, there’s a chance to bring the energy of Main Street that typically exists largely indoors, outside again.
 This added energy can help encourage visitors to stop, stay, people watch or just engage with others in a more socially distanced setting as compared to indoor shopping malls or other facilities.

 With more people working remotely and avoiding enclosed offices for the foreseeable future, typical commuters into larger metropolitan areas are now spending more of their time living and working in their hometowns.
 A daytime economy that was largely non-existent a few months ago is now an untapped opportunity for businesses struggling to survive.
-If the work from home trends continue into the new year, these opportunities could not just buoy existing businesses but also support new opportunities for different types of small businesses to startup on Main Street.
+If the work-from-home trends continue into the new year, these opportunities could not just buoy existing businesses but also support new opportunities for different types of small businesses to start up on Main Street.

-Obviously, it would be short sighted to underestimate the dire straights many of our small businesses find themselves in financially after months of shutdowns and diminished capacities upon reopening.
+Obviously, it would be short-sighted to underestimate the dire straights many of our small businesses find themselves in financially after months of shutdowns and diminished capacities upon reopening.
 The immediate goal right now is to do everything in our power to support these businesses and ensure they can continue to be both the economic engines of our communities and the social stitching that knits the fabric of our communities together.
-Viewing this as an iterative process, that second goal is to not just ensure the survival of these businesses, but use this time of rapid change to ensure that these businesses and main street districts THRIVE as we come out of our lockdowns and head into the next few years of a changed economy and adjusted lifestyles.
+Viewing this as an iterative process, that second goal is to not just ensure the survival of these businesses but use this time of rapid change to ensure that these businesses and Main Street districts THRIVE as we come out of our lockdowns and head into the next few years of a changed economy and adjusted lifestyles.

 Creative Funding Opportunities Supporting Main Street Recovery

-In Massachusetts, MassDOT’s "Shared Streets and Spaces" program was set up to help communities adapt their street space in response to the COVID-19 crisis allotting up to $300,000 per community, “to quickly launch or expand improvements to sidewalks, curbs, streets, on-street parking spaces and off-street parking lots in support of public health, safe mobility and renewed commerce in their communities.”
+In Massachusetts, MassDOT’s "Shared Streets and Spaces" program was set up to help communities adapt their street spaces in response to the COVID-19 crisis allotting up to $300,000 per community, “to quickly launch or expand improvements to sidewalks, curbs, streets, on-street parking spaces and off-street parking lots in support of public health, safe mobility and renewed commerce in their communities.”

 The UK has announced that, through the end of August, diners can receive 50% off their bill for eating dinner out on Monday through Wednesday in an effort to spur consumer spending on traditionally slow nights (up to £10 per diner), in an effort to help infuse capital into the struggling hospitality industry.